-US issues final rule barring Chinese, Russian connected car tech
+US issues final rule barring Chinese and Russian connected car tech

 The U.S. Commerce Department has issued a rule banning connected vehicle technologies linked to China and Russia, citing national security risks.
 The rule targets Vehicle Connectivity Systems (VCS) and Automated Driving System (ADS) hardware and software.
 It applies to passenger vehicles, including those manufactured domestically with Chinese or Russian components.
 Implementation begins in January 2026 for software and January 2029 for hardware.
 Commercial vehicles like trucks and buses are currently exempt.